MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

-### CHeck in HA that the entity we've created exists and is receiving data
+### Check in HA that the entity we've created exists and is receiving data

 14. Check if the entity is listed in your HA entity list.
 Click the **Configuration** buttom in the bottom right of HA, go to the **Entity** tab, then search for "room_temperature", or whatever you named your entity in Node-RED.
 15. When the entity appears, click on it then hit the icon that looks like 3 sliders in the top right of the panel.
 This will display a graph with the sensor's readings.